Skip to main content

 Limited agenda oral hearings

-The Board can decide that due to the issues involved with the proposed development that a “limited agenda” oral hearing takes place.
+The Commission can decide that due to the issues involved with the proposed development that a “limited agenda” oral hearing takes place.
 This may be based on a recommendation by the inspector who will be in charge of the oral hearing.
-If a limited agenda oral hearing takes place, it will focus only on the issues contained within the limited agenda.
+If a limited agenda oral hearing take place, it will focus only on the issues contained within the limited agenda.

-If the Board decides to not hold an oral hearing or an oral hearing with a limited agenda, if you have made a written observation your views will still be heard as the Board considers all the written observations we have received about the application.
-The observations will be considered by the inspector in their assessment of the application and by the Board when making its decision.
+If the Commission decides to not hold an oral hearing or an oral hearing with a limited agenda, if you have made a written observation your views will still be heard as the Commission considers all the written observations we have received about the application.
+The observations will be considered by the inspector in their assessment of the application and by the Commission when making its decision.

 Meetings